Comparison

 What is the difference between Orforglipron and Cagrilintide?

-Orforglipron is a weight loss peptide that an oral non-peptide glp-1 receptor agonist. nda submitted to fda with priority review. expected approval by mid-2026.
+Orforglipron is a weight loss peptide that an oral non-peptide glp-1 receptor agonist. fda approved april 1, 2026 under the brand name foundayo — the first daily oral glp-1 pill for weight loss. distribution began april 6, 2026. fda subsequently requested additional post-approval safety data.
 Cagrilintide is a weight loss peptide that a long-acting amylin analog developed by novo nordisk for obesity treatment. works through a different mechanism than glp-1 agonists, targeting amylin receptors in the brain to reduce appetite and slow gastric emptying. shows enhanced weight loss when combined with semaglutide (cagrisema).
 The main differences lie in their mechanisms of action and clinical applications.

 Which is better, Orforglipron or Cagrilintide?